movermeyer/django-proxylist/docs/index.rst

 Welcome to Django-ProxyList's documentation!
 ============================================

-`django-proxylist` is a reusable app for maintain an up-to-date (through checking) list of proxy servers.
+`django-proxylist-for-grab` is a reusable app for maintain an up-to-date (through checking) list of proxy servers.

 Contents: